TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseUnpacked/Changes/v1.0/ChinaOnlySortedByDate.md

 - **FIX**: The China Nuclear Tanks can now be researched with key P and no longer conflicts with Nationalism (N).
 - **FIX**: The China Carpet Bomb can now be placed with key T and no longer conflicts with Dozer (B).
 - **FIX**: The China EMP Pulse can now be placed with key E and no longer conflicts with Tank Paradrop (P).
-- **FIX**: The China Napalm Bomb Drop can now be triggered with key N and no longer conflicts with Guard (W).
+- **FIX**: The China Napalm Bomb Drop can now be triggered with key D and no longer conflicts with Guard (W).
-- **FIX**: The China Nuke Bomb Drop can now be triggered with key N and no longer conflicts with Guard (W).
+- **FIX**: The China Nuke Bomb Drop can now be triggered with key D and no longer conflicts with Guard (W).
 - **FIX**: The China Super Hacker can now be produced with key A and no longer conflicts with Super Lotus (S).
 - **FIX**: The China Attack Outpost can now be produced with key S and no longer conflicts with View Command Center (H).
 - **FIX**: The China Attack Helix can now be produced with key X and no longer conflicts with View Command Center (H).